wasilibs/go-re2/README.md

 behavior differences.
 These are likely corner cases that don't affect typical applications.
 It is best to confirm them before proceeding.

-- Invalid utf-8 strings are not supported.
+- Invalid utf-8 strings are treated differently.
 The standard library silently replaces invalid utf-8 with the unicode replacement character.
 This library will stop consuming strings when encountering invalid utf-8.
+  - `experimental.CompileLatin1` can be used to match against non-utf8 strings

 - `reflect.DeepEqual` cannot compare `Regexp` objects.